EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 - Deployment pain: Fair and anxiety that engineers feel when their push code into production.
 It is important to make sure because highlights fixing between development and operations.
 - Technical practices that improve our ability to deliver software with both speed and stability also reduce stress and anxiety he associated with pushing code to production.
 - Continous Delivery -> Lean Practises -> Job satisfaction -> Organizational.
-- Practices like proactive monitoring, and test and deployment automation and their bowl automation -> Job satisfaction
+- Practices like proactive monitoring, and test and deployment automation and enable automation -> Job satisfaction
 - Teams with more diversity are smarter teams.
 But teams and organizations must be inclusive.
 (Rock & Grant 2016)
 - Yak shaving describes doing some seemingly useless task that is necessary to complete another task, which is necessary to complete other tasks, which eventually will allow you to complete your initial goal.
 - Organize internal YAK days, where teams get together to work on technical debt.
--Bezos to pizza rules: no team can be so large that it will require more than two pizzas to feed them.
+- Bezos 2 pizza rule: no team can be so large that it will require more than two pizzas to feed them.
 - Teams with more women tend to fall above average on the collective intelligence scale(Wolley & Malione 2011).
 - Since nearly every company relies on software, delivery performance is critical to any organization doing business day.
-- 24 key capabilities that drive performance
+- 24 key capabilities that drive performance:

     1. Continous delivery:
         * Use version control for all production artifacts.
         * Ultimate deployment process.